 1.2 This contract requires a single, suitably qualified Contractor to deliver Disabled Adaptations Services for the Supply, Installation, Servicing and Breakdown Repairs of lifts (stairs, step, and through floor) and Ceiling Track Hoists

 The Contractor shall note that the start date of the servicing, breakdown repairs and installation elements will be 1 December 2019.

+The terms and conditions of this contract will be the JCT Repairs and Maintenance Contract 2016.

 1.3 Primarily the work will be delivered in Thurrock Council properties; however, there will be some work required in owner occupied properties, where this is managed directly by the Council.
 Where owner occupiers choose to manage projects directly, they may choose alternative Contractors.